 Lead singer Spencer Barnes, guitarist Cal Henry, and percussionist Lea Barnes, along with the band’s manager Marjorye Henry (yes, two married couples), have studied, practiced and learned for years how to wrap their music around listeners’ best inner selves, making it safe for people to reach out to a better life.
 WD-HAN works in musical styles of emotional depth, mixing blues and rock and ballads with whatever accents are needed to drive the message home.

 WD-HAN has played at hundreds of local venues, many major music festivals, appeared on Daytime America twice, toured Taiwan three times, and recorded four albums or EPs.
-Now, in 2020, this is their year, this is their decade.
-Releasing new songs every 4-6 weeks, touring, and appearing in more festivals, they are inviting you along for the ride.
+Now, this is their year, this is their decade and they are inviting you along for the ride.

 Music is also the vehicle these energetic music-meisters use to focus their intentions for a better world where life can flourish.
 They play many benefits for anti-drug groups and pro–human-rights groups.
 They have supported orphanages in Ghana and Haiti and charities like the American Cancer Society.
 They measure their success in people helped.